top of page

 Are Loan Agreements Required to Be Notarized in Florida?

-Florida law does not mandate notarization for every loan agreement, but many lenders and legal professionals strongly require it.
-Notarization helps:
+Florida law does not require notarization for every loan agreement—but many lenders, attorneys, and financial institutions strongly recommend or require it.

 • Deter fraud or coercion